Cesar001-co/cesar001-co/README.md

 # 💫 About Me:
-🔭 I'm currently looking for job oportunities
+🔭 working for Kapulus International
 <br>
-🌱 I’m currently doing a fullstack bootcamp

 ## 🌐 Socials: